Marco Devillers

 Thanks

-I would like to thank Linus Torvalds for Linux, the GNU team for their command line tools and compiler chain, Bram Molenaar for VIM, GNOME for their desktop, and Redhat for providing me with a great operating system for the last twenty years.
+I would like to thank Linus Torvalds for Linux, the GNU team for their command line tools and compiler chain, Bram Molenaar for VIM, GNOME for their desktop, and Red Hat for providing me with a great operating system for the last twenty years.